To start using GraphQL Modules, all you need is to install it's package and

 Application, and provide it to your server:

-If you are still having issues, you can always report an issue on a missing integration, and we'll look into that ;)
+In case you are still having issues, you can always report an issue on a missing integration, and we'll look into that ;)